 “Yes.
 The scar on my chest, which would be visible on a slavers’ platform, would draw associations with an old enemy of Makoto’s.
 We believed he would not be able to resist purchasing me.”

-Kenshin noticed Sanosuke nodding slowly as if this information, though he hadn’t put its pieces together before, made sense.
+Kenshin noticed Sanosuke nodding slowly as if this information, though he hadn’t put its pieces together before, added up to a reasonable conclusion.

 “But in fact,” Megumi pointed out, “it was Makoto’s son who purchased you.
 Do you believe it was a coincidence that Sanosuke had taken over the task of buying household slaves just at the time you were planted in the slave market?”